-Are you one of those people who is always busy all the time?
+Are you busy all the time?

 When your friends ask you if you will be able to go to a party in three months time, do you tell them you’re busy?
 Do you find constantly crap to do when some of it is completely superfluous?
 If you were given a billion hours in one day would you still struggle to take a single hour’s break?

 If that sounds like you then there is something that you need to know.
 You could very well be suffering from a problem called “Insecure attachment”.

 If you make yourself busy all the time, you might have insecure attachment